Sarajevo: Ottoman era

 Under leaders such as the second governor Gazi Husrev-beg, Sarajevo grew at a rapid rate.
 Husrev-beg greatly shaped the physical city, as most of what is now the Old Town was built during his reign.
 Sarajevo became known for its large marketplace and numerous mosques, which by the middle of the 16th century numbered more than 100.
 At the peak of the empire, Sarajevo was the biggest and most important Ottoman city in the Balkans after Istanbul.
 By 1660, the population of Sarajevo was estimated to be over 80,000.
 By contrast, Belgrade in 1683 had 100,000, and Zagreb as late as 1851 had 14,000 people.
 As political conditions changed, Sarajevo became the site of warfare.

 In 1697, during the Great Turkish War, a raid was led by Prince Eugene of Savoy of the Habsburg monarchy against the Ottoman Empire, which conquered Sarajevo and left it plague-infected and burned to the ground.
 After his men had looted thoroughly, they set the city on fire and destroyed nearly all of it in one day.
-Only a handful of neighborhoods, some mosques, and an Orthodox church, were left standing.
+Only a handful of neighborhoods, some mosques, and an Orthodox church were left standing.
 Numerous other fires weakened the city, which was later rebuilt but never fully recovered from the destruction.
 By 1807, it had only some 60,000 residents.

 In the 1830s, several battles of the Bosnian uprising had taken place around the city.
 These had been led by Husein Gradaščević.
 Today, a major city street is named Zmaj od Bosne (Dragon of Bosnia) in his honor.
 The rebellion failed and for several more decades, the Ottoman state remained in control of Bosnia.

-The Ottoman Empire made Sarajevo an important administrative centre by 1850.
+The Ottoman Empire made Sarajevo an important administrative center by 1850.
 Baščaršija became the central commercial district and cultural center of the city in the 15th century when Isa-Beg Ishaković founded the town.
 The toponym Baščaršija derives from the Turkish language.